msnyder193/ReelDeal/DesignDoc.md

 ## 3. Use Cases

-_This is where we work backwards from the customer and define what our customers would like to do (and why).
-You may also include use cases for yourselves (as developers), or for the organization providing the product to customers._

 1. As a user, I want to be able to create an account on Reel Deal so that I can save my favorite movies and review them.